The word "anemia" derives from an ancient Greek word anaimia, meaning "lack of blood."

 Other treatments include treating underlying conditions as below.

 The differential diagnosis of chronic anemia is as follows:

 Prognosis of anemia varies based on the cause of anemia.
 Other factors contributing to the prognosis include:

-Elderly patients have a poor prognosis due to their advanced age, malnutrition, duration, and multiple comorbidities they tend to have as they age.
+Elderly patients have a poor prognosis due to their advanced age, malnutrition, and multiple comorbidities they tend to have as they age.
 Patients in the developing world also have a poor prognosis due to malnutrition and lack of access to or delayed medical care.

 Hemoglobin less than 6.5 g/dL is life-threatening and can cause death.

 Untreated anemia can be life-threatening and can even cause death.

 Anemia results in a decreased oxygen-carrying capacity of the blood.
 In the short term, the body can compensate with an increase in heart rate and respiratory rate.
 If left untreated, anemia can cause multi-organ failure.
 This can include high output heart failure, angina, arrhythmias, cognitive impairment, and renal failure, among others.
 In pregnant women, untreated anemia can cause premature birth and low birth weight.